braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/initial_sdk_setup.md

 ## Step 1: Install the Braze library

 You can install the Braze library using one of the following methods.
-If your website uses a `Content-Security-Policy`, refer to our [CSP Header Guide][19] before installing the library.
+If your website uses a `Content-Security-Policy`, refer to our [Content security policy headers guide]({{site.baseurl}}/developer_guide/platform_integration_guides/web/content_security_policy/) before installing the library.

 {% alert important %}
 While most ad blockers will not block the Braze Web SDK, some more restrictive ad blockers are known to cause issues.